SEO landing pages are literally money pages.

 You may also choose to do this if you want to target distinct variations of similar keywords that have a different intent.

-For example, our technical SEO landing page is directly targeting technical SEO consulting.
-While this is a standard service page, it’s also a landing page because it is conversion oriented:
+For example, our technical SEO landing page directly targets technical SEO consulting.
+While this is a standard service page, it’s also a landing page because it is conversion-oriented:

 - Be clear on conversion goals and revenue monetization level